Lab Director: Gordon E. Sarty

 • Pelican MRI, Inc. formed with winning Stage 1 of the CSA's Deep Space Healhcare Challenge, April, 2022.

-• Owl MRI is completely rebuilt again (Owl 2023) with a twisted solenoid/saddle coil set and class D amplifiers and the Merlin MRI SDR.
+• Owl MRI has been completely rebuilt again (Owl 2023) with a twisted solenoid/saddle coil set and class D amplifiers and the Merlin MRI SDR.
 User interface and pulse sequence software advanced.
 This MRI is a prototype for a wrist-size MRI for the lunar Gateway.

 • Pelican MRI, Inc. wins Gateway MRI Concept Study contract with the Canadian Space Agency, June, 2023

-• Following the direction of the CSA's Health Beyond Initiative, student-based projects to build gradient-free MRIs at the Saskatchewan Indian Institute of Technologies (SIIT) begins in the fall of 2023.
-Funding from the SK-NEIHR will support this educational initiative for the summer of 2024.
+• Following the direction of the CSA's Health Beyond Initiative, student-based projects to build gradient-free MRIs at the Saskatchewan Indian Institute of Technologies (SIIT) began in the fall of 2023.
+Funding from the SK-NEIHR supported this educational initiative for the summer of 2024.

 Media Coverage